How did you get started doing what you do?

 Any words of wisdom to aspiring artists who want to pursue a similar career?

-It’s really daunting going into an industry which is full of so many amazingly talented surface designers, but I think if you are passionate about it you’ve got to do whatever you can to fulfil your dreams and not be put off by anything and as my dad always tells me, ‘stay positive!!’
+It’s really daunting going into an industry which is full of so many amazingly talented surface designers, but I think if you are passionate about it you’ve got to do whatever you can to fulfill your dreams and not be put off by anything and as my dad always tells me, ‘stay positive!!’

 What are your thoughts on art school?